Eddie Murphy Says His Kid’s Friends Thought He Stole Busta Rhymes Ideas For His Movies

 During this week’s episode of Extra Butter with Xilla Valentine you can see Eddie Murphy share his thoughts on Jay Z, Master P and Shaggy using his comedy to create songs.
 The full interview can be seen above, and be sure to check out Dolemite is my name streaming on Netflix this fall.

-Eddie Murphy Says His Kid’s Friends Thought He Stole Busta Rhymes Ideas For His Movies was originally published on globalgrind.com
+Eddie Murphy Says His Kid’s Friends Thought He Stole Busta Rhymes Ideas For His Movies was originally published on globalgrind.cassiuslife.com